 Include, if applicable, the lineage relating to research discoveries in past NSF awards that are relevant to this project.
-For each previously funded project, include the directorate name, division name, and award number.
+If the lineage of the proposed research was funded elsewhere, provide a sentence identifying clearly the funding agency if available.
+For each previously funded NSF project, include the directorate name, division name, and award number.
 If there is an award that qualifies both as Lineage as well as Results from Prior Support (Part 3), cross-reference to Results from Prior Support.